Gourav094/HungerHub/Readme.md

 #### Diff algorithm
 - It finds out the difference between two virtual DOM (means previous DOM and updates DOM)
 - after calculating diff, it actually update the DOM on every render cycle

+To go in detail of react fibre [https://github.com/acdlite/react-fiber-architecture]